enzonsn/README_generator/README.md

     * This project create a README.md file based off the information you provide.

     ## Installation
-    * Save the files, in the terminal run "npm init" and "npm install inquirer".
+    * Save the files, in the terminal run "npm init", and "npm install inquirer".

     ## Usage Info
     * Simply open up the terminal, run "node index.js", and fill out the provided questions.